 Bike shops are also great places to find mountain biking groups, trails, and advice on getting started if you are new to the sport.

-Your first several rides should be on dirt roads before you hit the singletracks, mountain biking jargon for the trails that snake through nature's playground.
-Once you feel confident, then graduate to the singletracks.
+Your first several rides should be on dirt roads or wide trails before you hit the singletracks, which are the narrow trails that snake through nature's playground.
+When you feel confident, you can graduate to the singletracks.

 Do not go out and expect to cover as many miles as you would on the road.
 Fifty or 60 miles of road riding usually translates into about 25 to 30 miles of mountain biking, even less if it is more technical riding.
 Start with a terrain and distance that you can handle and gradually progress from there.